CPScript/CPScript/README.md

  * Computers = cool 😎 👍
  * I specialize with: Networking, Hacking, Machine learning, and being a professional dumbass :P
  * I also enjoy making simple automation tools, mostly every repo I make here is one.
+ * I ABSOLUTELY HATE TALKING ABOUT COMPUTERS WITH PEOPLE WHO ARE UN-EDUCATED WITH SUCH SUBJECT

 Quote:
  * Biting your tongue whailst eating is the perfect example of how even with many years of experience one can still mess up every once and a while.
  * Every night we set our alarm(s) expecting to wake up in the morning not knowing if we will not not.
 Now that's true dedication.
+ * Think of 'life' like its the moon, we love its beautiful light side but don't see the shadowed side.
+We must learn that to truly appreciate and love its beauty, we must cherish both the visible and the unseen.

 <div align="center">
   <img src="divider2.png" alt="divider"/>